-Prioritize and invest in expanding telehealth infrastructure and the availability of the underlying technologies necessary for its robust application.
+POSITIONS Telemedicine and Telehealth Prioritize and invest in expanding telehealth infrastructure and the availability of the underlying technologies necessary for its robust application.
 Provide remote social services and behavioral health lifelines, as well as remotely connect families to isolated patients.
-With social distancing and selective quarantining being the new norm, telemedicine has become even more necessary and critical for Arizona's health care facilities, providers and patients in the wake of the COVID-19 pandemic.
+Telemedicine has become even more necessary and critical for Arizona's health care facilities, providers and patients in the wake of the COVID-19 pandemic.
 It will be especially important to health care providers who increasingly depend on broadband to recruit, train and prepare the workforce of the future, as well as support staff in interprofessional training, collaboration and simulations and emergency preparedness activities.
-Build on past support for participation in medical and nursing interstate licensure through legislation to join the National Council of State Boards of Nursing's Advanced Practice Registered Nurse Compact enabling out-of-state medical professional to deliver telemedicine consults and services in Arizona, and reciprocally for Arizona medical professionals to similarly deliver teleservices to those in other compact participating states.
+Build on past support for participation in medical and nursing interstate licensure through legislation to join the National Council of State Boards of Nursing Advanced Practice Registered Nurse Compact.
+This would enable out-of-state medical professionals to deliver telemedicine consults and services in Arizona and medical professionals based in Arizona to reciprocally deliver teleservices to those in other compact participating states.
 Continue to support expanded telemedicine parity, licensure and electronic establishment of doctor/patient relationship laws that are driving Arizona telemedicine adoption and enhancing access to health care.
 Additional refinements include amending existing policies and rules for implementing the new telemedicine laws from which patients and health care providers are already benefitting.
 However, still lacking is uniform understanding of the new telemedicine parity and licensure laws that expanded service coverage and removed statutory and regulatory barriers, resulting in a lag in providers' participation that negates their ability to reach their potential.
-With the new telehealth permanency law, we need to educate and advocate for uniform deployment and education of the new laws at state and local levels by building a strong working consensus among providers, payers and users of telemedicine and telehealth services.
+With the new telehealth permanency law, we need to educate and advocate for uniform deployment and education of the new laws at state and local levels by building a strong working consensus among providers, payers and users of

 CAPITAL FORMATION

+PRINCIPLE

 The most efficient way to continue making Arizona a technology destination is to attract more investors and their financial resources.
 This goal can be accomplished by understanding what the risk-capital industry needs to motivate such a move of capital to the state.
-Arizona has developed a successful Angel Investment Tax Credit program and has a research and development ecosystem second to none.
-There are also several other economic development programs that have helped Arizona become a leader in technology, especially advanced manufacturing.
-Despite those programs, many firms seeking capital to enter the critical early stage of business development leave Arizona because crucial in-state funding is scarce.
+Arizona has developed a successful Angel Investment Tax Credit program and has a thriving research and development ecosystem.
+There are also several other economic development programs that have helped Arizona become a leader in technology, especially in the advanced manufacturing sector.
+Despite those programs, many companies seeking capital to enter the critical early stage of business development leave Arizona because crucial in-state funding is scarce.
 Arizona needs to address this issue because the state is losing out on some of this country's most coveted jobs.